You’ve spent months preparing for your dream vacation.

 - Boil tap water or milk if you don’t have access to bottled water or sealed pasteurized milk.

-Remember that you can still get traveler’s diarrhea from tap water, even without drinking it.
+Remember that you can still get traveller’s diarrhea from tap water, even without drinking it.
 That’s why it’s important to brush your teeth with bottled water and keep your mouth closed while showering.
 Also, remember to check if natural bodies of water are safe before you go swimming.

 Oh no!
 What to do now?